Reputation in the Shadow of Exit: Regime Change

 \subsection{Selecting Equilibria}

 When is it that the threat of punishment is enough to deter revolution?
-Since the game is monotone and satisfies the conditions of Corollary \ref{cor: unique Stackelberg}, $c^*$-incentive compatibility is both necessary and sufficient for the regime to deter revolution (as much as possible) in the unique Markov equilibrium.
+Since the game is monotone, $c^*$-incentive compatibility is both necessary and sufficient for the regime to deter revolution (as much as possible) in the unique Markov equilibrium.
 Rewriting the incentive constraints to the simpler setting of the global game described above yields that $c^*$-incentive compatibility is equivalent to the inequality

 In the global games setting, $c^*$ incentive compatibility is related to the degree of dispersion of higher order beliefs around the risk-dominant threshold {at the average}, i.e. whether $\mu > (<) \frac{1}{1 + c^*}$.
 Here, recall value $\frac{1}{1 + c^*}$ is the risk-dominant signal threshold selected by the global game as signals become arbitrarily precise, i.e. $\lims_{\varsigma \to 0} x^*(c^*) = \frac{1}{1 + c^*}$ by \cite{MorrisPauznerFrankel03}.